 The software running environment is configured, but the data flow is not connected.
-The Steam VR Trackers data needs to be passed to the CORRESPONDING ROS module for interpretation, distribution, storage and mapping.
-In this case, we used the Vive tracker program of Moon-wreckers on Github and the setting method of Steam VR[15],it can publish the location information of the Tracker obtained by Steam VR into the theme in ROS, and then visualize the robot's running trajectory through 3D visualization platform--Rviz.
-Since the experiment in this paper only requires the HTC Vive's tower base Tracker 2.0 locator and the wireless USB dongle, there is no need to connect to the VR headset. moon-wreckers also mentioned the Steam VR module configuration, so that the test system does not require the installation of a helmet to run Steam VR.
+The SteamVR Trackers data needs to be passed to the corresponding ROS module for interpretation, distribution, storage and mapping.
+In this case, we used the Vive.
+Tracker program of Moon-wreckers on Github and the setting method of SteamVR^[15], it can publish the location information of the Tracker obtained by Steam VR into the theme in ROS, and then visualize the robot's running trajectory through RVIZ.
+Since the experiment in this paper only requires the HTC VIVE's tower base Tracker 2.0 locator and the wireless USB dongle, there is no need to connect to the VR headset. moon-wreckers also mentioned the Steam VR module configuration, so that the test system does not require the installation of a helmet to run Steam VR.
 On its first run, however, a serious problem was discovered.
-Moon-wreckers' open source code, Vive.
-Tracker, was released in 2018 and runs in Ubuntu 18.04 and ROS Indigo, using Python 2.
+Moon-wreckers' open source code, Vive_Tracker, was released in 2018 and runs in Ubuntu 18.04 and ROS Indigo, using Python 2.
 The current operating environment is Ubuntu 20.04 and ROS Indigo, using Python 3 programming language, so there is a serious error in debugging.
-The vive\tracker code does not support Python because it has not been updated.
-The new version of the triad\OpenVR library function and made it work.
+The vive_tracker code does not support Python because it has not been updated.
+The new version of the triad_OpenVR library function is not supported.
+Therefore, we adapted the vive_tracker program to the latest triad_OpenVR library function and made it work.